 BUTTERFLY WEED SEEDS

 Asclepias incarnata, A. tuberosa

-MILKMAID Butterfly Weed Seeds
+MILKMAID Butterfly Weed Asclepias incarnata

 Full sun.
-Asclepias incarnata (Milkmaid and Soulmate) thrive in moist, even wet soils, will easily adapt to average garden watering.
-Asclepias tuberosa (Orange and Gay Butterflies) tolerate heat and drought, require only occasional water once established, will happily accept average moisture with good drainage.
+Asclepias incarnata (Milkmaid and Soulmate) thrive in moist, even wet soils, will adapt to average garden water.
+Asclepias tuberosa (Orange and Gay Butterflies) tolerate heat and drought, need only occasional water once established, will happily accept average moisture with good drainage.

 All of our perennial butterfly weeds attract bees and hummingbirds, are important nectar sources for a wide range of butterflies, most notably the Monarch.
 To promote Monarch butterfly caterpillars, Asclepias incarnata is the host most preferred.
 Plants are deer and rabbit resistant.
 Learn more about monarch butterflies and butterfly weed.